hipe/tmx/arc/doc/issues/024-NAME_ME.md

+## initial indexing of the components and the document :[#here.J]

+a next big step in this pipeline is that between the components in the pluralton group and the sections in the existing document, we find those that associate with each other through practical equivalence. this section illustrates how we go about that in detail.

+we have demonstrated above how we may distill the "practical identity" of an item from either of these sides down to a plain old sequential integer, by using a hash as a cache to keep track of each new "profile" that is seen and assign it each next positive integer (starting at 1).

+because it feels like it makes more sense when we get near the end,

+  - we index the document first, and the components second. #theme-2

+so,

+### indexing the document

+  - for each entity implied by each section in each cluster in L, "touch" its profile and add to this index the "locator" of this section in this cluster in the document.

+note that multiple sections may each have the same practical identity, and in such cases there will only be one "profile" but it will have multiple "locators".

+for the duration of the following case explanation, we will use a notation convention where each next letter of the alphabet is used to represent each next signature, and each time there is another occurrence of the signature we say the "prime" of it:

+    A  A' | B  C  C'  C''  D | E  F

+this is a representation of a single "pluralton group" with 9 items (i.e. components, i.e entities).  there's 6 signatures, 3 clusters. some of the signatures are exhibited multiple times. in more detail:

+  - the pipe ("|") indicates boundaries between clusters

+  - "A'" is practically equivalent to "A", "C''" is practically equivalent to "C'" and "C", and so on.

+  - in this example it just so happens that practically equivalent sections fall next to each other (and always in the same cluster), but there is no reason to see this as a trend, pattern or rule.

+  - (take care not to confuse the letters we use here with the special meanings we have assigned to certain letters in the broader context of the algorithm. they are unrelated.)

+remember above we said that we would index the document (L) first and components (C) second. so:

+### indexing the components

+crucially, during this explanation we are using the same notation conventions *and namespace* as above when we indexed the document.

+so let's look at our components in this case:

+    D Q C A A' E F

+the first component has a practical identity "D" that *is* the same practical identity of "D" from the above sub-section about indexing the document. the same for "C", "A", "A'" and so on. but note:

+  - "Q" is a random new profile that we hadn't seen already in L. as such, we can consider this an "add" of a new component to the document, rather than a possible repurposing and/or repositioning of an existing entity.

+    adding components (as opposed to moving them) is a less difficult problem and so it won't receive attention for a while. but we'll pick back up with adding components along #theme-3.

+  - in other possible cases, there could be multiple components like Q. one important edge case is where *all* components are like Q (that is, none of them are in the existing document by practical equivalence). another important edge case is when C is the empty list.

+  - the "heaviest" design objective of this algorithm comes from this
+    provision: the ordering of these components of C can be totally arbitrary and new when compared to the ordering we had in L (as it pertains to the items that are in both (in terms of practical equivalency)). note that in the components, C (the item) comes before A, and D comes at the front (whereas in the document D comes after C and C comes after A).

+  - note too that not all items that are in the document are in the list of components. (this is the complement to the point above about items like Q, which are items that exist in the components but that don't exist (by practical equivalence) in the document.)

+but this indexing is only the beginning..

 ## towards synthesis: how can we determine "practical equivalence"? :[#here.H]

 recall provision 1 which provides that every section must express